-20. The Secretary of State will verify signatures above the required number, but due to time constraints and statutory deadlines, may not verify every signature after making his determination that Petition is sufficient.
+20. The Secretary of State will verify signatures in excess of the required number, but due to time constraints and statutory deadlines, may not verify every signature after a determination that the Petition is sufficient.

-21. After a measure qualifies for the ballot, Sponsors must additionally reimburse the Arkansas Secretary of State for the costs of publishing the measure as a ballot issue within thirty (30) calendar days of being notified of the final costs of publication.
+21. After a measure qualifies for the ballot, Sponsors must reimburse the ArkansasSecretary of State for the costs of publishing the measure as a ballot issue within thirty(30) calendar days of being notified of the final costs of publication.